fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/install-fusioncharts-net.md

 description: This article outlines the steps of how to install FusionCharts.NET
 heading: Download
 isFormPresent: true
 formHeading: In this section, we will show you how to download and install **FusionCharts.NET** and all the other dependencies on your system.
 You can install directly from Nuget or by downloading and using local files.
+To download locally fill up the form and click the download button.
 ---

 ## Install using local files